Dallas/Fort Worth International Airport

 Recent News

-Dallas Fort Worth International Airport implemented roadway closures and detours to support construction of a new bridge providing right-hand access into Terminal C, scheduled for completion ahead of summer 2026.
+Dallas Fort Worth International Airport implemented roadway closures and detours starting January 6, 2026, to support construction of a new bridge providing right-hand access into Terminal C. The bridge is scheduled to be completed ahead of summer 2026.
+Terminal C is currently only accessible via the southbound entrance from International Parkway.

 Airport Profile